krutisfood/krutisfood.github.io/_posts/2016-04-13-polite-hedonism.markdown

 date:   2016-04-13 22:00:33 +1000
 categories: polite hedonism life ethos
 ---
-My life ethos, & guiding principles: _"Polite Hedonism"_.
+My life ethos, & guiding principle: _"Polite Hedonism"_.

 _Caution:_ I am a bleak individual with a sunny disposition which I maintain by reminding myself how trivial all our concerns really are.
 Be prepared to tackle your own existential angst before reading any further...